Dynamic density correlations in a baryon rich fluid using Mori-Zwanzig-Nakjima projection operator method: Introduction

 Fluid described by the theory of hydrodynamics belongs to a class of systems in which non-equilibrium dynamics can be described using only a small number of so-called effective "slow" variables\cite{Landau1987Fluid,Romatschke:2009im,Jeon:2015dfa}.
 For instance, one can describe the dynamics of a fluid with only few number of equations of motion: conservation equations for energy density, momentum density, fluid velocity and, possibly, charge density if there are any conserved charges, despite the microscopic degrees of freedom are very large.
 It turns out that this description can be accommodated into a non-equilibrium transport equation which consist of reversible, irreversible and noise parts.
 While the former two describes slow dynamics, the noise term contain the information about leftover fast degrees of freedom.
 Langevin equation is archetypal example of this formalism\cite{zwanzig2001nonequilibrium,balakrishnan2008elements,mazenko2008nonequilibrium}.

-A powerful way to study these aspects is Mori-Zwanzig projection operator formalism\cite{mori1965transport,nordholm1975systematic}.
+A powerful way to study these aspects is Mori-Zwanzig-Nakajima (MZN) projection operator formalism\cite{nakajima1958quantum,mori1965transport,nordholm1975systematic}.
 In this formalism one can derive the non-equilibrium transport equation by coarse-graining procedure.
 One first choose a set of slow variables describing long-time dynamics of a system under consideration.
 Operators corresponding to a set of observables forms a Hilbert space with appropriately defined scalar product.
 One then introduces the projection operator which project onto subspace formed by the slow variables.
-While the Mori–Zwanzig formalism has been traditionally applied to non-relativistic systems\cite{grabert2006projection,te2020projection}, it has recently attracted a lot of attention in high energy physics\cite{Koide:2005qb,Koide:2008nw,Huang:2010sa,Minami:2012hs} and cosmology research\cite{Vrugt:2021sfu}.
+While the MZN formalism has been traditionally applied to non-relativistic systems\cite{grabert2006projection,te2020projection}, it has recently attracted a lot of attention in high energy physics\cite{Koide:2005qb,Koide:2008nw,Huang:2010sa,Minami:2012hs} and cosmology research\cite{Vrugt:2021sfu}.